jaredpepper2/IW_TechTest/README.md

 **Requirements:**
 - Please make sure you run the script as your local user and not as root.
+- Please state the full path of the the .pem file.

 ### What the Script Will Do
 1. Installs Git & Ansible on the local machine.